1. Jurisdiction statement

 iWebVault Technologies is not incorporated or registered in the United States and does not operate servers on US soil for the purpose of providing hosting services.
 Accordingly, the DMCA takedown mechanism does not apply to our operations and we are not legally obligated to respond to DMCA takedown notices.

-2. Our Position on DMCA Notices
+2. Our position on DMCA notices

 This policy exists because our customers rely on iWebVault's offshore infrastructure specifically for its protection from DMCA enforcement.
 Responding to DMCA notices would be inconsistent with the service we provide and the expectations our customers have when choosing an offshore provider.